BenjaminWills/programming-notes/AWS/databases/aurora.md

   - Can be viewed in the logs section of the RDS console
   - Enable with `server_audit_logging` parameter
   - Use `server_audit_events` parameter to choose which events to log

+## Databse activity streams

+- Near realtime datastream of DB activity
+- Used for monitoring, auditing and compliance purposes
+- Aurora creates a Kenesis data stream and pushes the activity stream to it